 5. Why is Yale’s acceptance rate so low?

 Yale’s low acceptance rate reflects intense demand and limited space in each incoming class.
 With tens of thousands of applicants each year and roughly 2,300 to 2,400 students admitted, competition remains exceptionally high.
+Applications hit a new record of 54,919 for the Class of 2030, further tightening the odds.

 Takeaways

-- Yale’s acceptance rate has declined significantly over the past decade, falling from 6.93% for the Class of 2021 to a low of 3.87% for the Class of 2028, before rising to 4.75% for the Class of 2029.
+- Yale’s acceptance rate has declined significantly over the past decade, falling from 6.94% for the Class of 2021 to a low of 3.87% for the Class of 2028.
+After a brief recovery to 4.75% for the Class of 2029, it fell again to 4.24% for the Class of 2030 as applications reached a new high of 54,919.

 - Given the intense competition, working with a college admissions expert can help you refine your strategy, strengthen your profile, and present the strongest possible application to Yale.